 “Data Rot Sooner or later, it affects every audio recording, every video recording and computer file.
 Contributor David Pogue looks at what happens when technological progress leaves your most precious memories and recordings behind.
 Remember when you replaced that old film camera with that brand new videotape camera to record the treasured moments of your life?
 Well, where are they now?
 Does that camera still work?
 How about that old VCR?
 Have you graduated to DVDs yet?
 It’s funny how technology can promise us the world and then take it all away with the next generation of contraptions.
 Sunday Morning contributor and New York Times technology reporter David Pogue will explain how we can preserve our precious memories in our Sunday Morning Cover Story.”

-*DID YOU KNOW: The famed trumpeter Wynton Marsalis later recorded another version of the theme, also on a piccolo trumpet, which is currently in use for the introduction to CBS News Sunday Morning.
+*DID YOU KNOW: The famed trumpeter Wynton Marsalis later recorded another version of the theme, also on a piccolo trumpet, which is currently used to introduce CBS News Sunday Morning.

 [source: CBS]